Joy in Jesus, Physician of Repenting Sinners

 Sweetest carol ever sung, Jesus, blessed Jesus.

-Matthew Henry says: Come, and see the victories of Christ’s cross and resurrection.
-His wounds bring us healings, His agonies bring us peace, His conflicts bring us conquests, His groans bring us songs, His pains bring us comfort, His shame brings us glory, His death brings us life, His sufferings bring us salvation.
+Matthew Henry agrees with Hunter and says: Come, and see the victories of Christ’s cross and resurrection.
+His wounds bring us healings.
+His agonies bring us peace.
+Jesus’ conflicts bring us conquests.
+His groans bring us songs.
+The Lord’s pains bring us comfort.
+His shame brings us glory.
+The Savior death brings us life and His sufferings bring us eternal salvation.

-You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.
+Psalm 16 was written near 1,000 BC and points ahead to Jesus the Messiah.
+It says: He makes known to us the path of life.
+He will fill us with joy in His presence, with eternal pleasures at His right hand.
 (Psalm 16:11)

 Another Man’s Conversion